 Section 2.Meetings

 The Board shall meet at least quarterly.
 It shall have the power to act for the EWG.
 The President shall report at the regular membership meetings on the actions taken by the Board.
+Only Board members may attend board meetings unless provided an invitation from the President.
+Voting is limited to current Board members.

 Section 3.
 Quorum